-1. All visitors to the school building will need to check in the office, show a drivers license.
+1. All visitors to the school building will need to check in the office, and show a driver's license.
 Visitors will be issued a visitor ID to be worn in an appropriate visible location during the visit.
-Visitors will need to stop in the office before leaving the school to sign out.
+Visitors must stop in the office before leaving the school to sign out.

-2. If you wish to visit your child's classroom, please call and inform the teacher at least two days prior to your visit.
+2. If you wish to visit your child's classroom, please call and inform the teacher at least two days before your visit.
 This common courtesy is greatly appreciated.
 Children are eager to share their school experience with you, and teachers also like to get acquainted with you.